terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 ## Stake Luna

 Stake your Luna to a validator to start earning rewards.
-Make sure you have Luna in your wallet before you stake.
+Before you stake, make sure you have Luna in your wallet.
 You can transfer Luna from an [exchange](#receive-tokens-from-an-exchange) or [swap coins](#swap-coins) you have for Luna.

 1. Open Terra Station and click **Staking**.